cszn/USRNet/README.md

 While the classical degradation model can result in various LR images for an HR image, with different blur kernels, scale factors and noise, the study of learning *`a single end-to-end trained deep model`* to invert all such LR images to HR image is still lacking.

+**This work focuses on non-blind SISR which assumes the LR image, scale factor, blur kernel and noise level are known beforehand.
+In fact, non-blind SISR is still an active research direction.**
+* _First, the blur kernel and noise level can be estimated, or are known based on other information (e.g., camera setting)._
+* _Second, users can control the preference of sharpness and smoothness by tuning the blur kernel and noise level._
+* _Third, non-blind SISR can be an intermediate step towards solving blind SISR._

 Unfolding algorithm
 ----------
 By unfolding the MAP inference via a half-quadratic splitting